-The curves of the root-mean-square (rms) errors for the state variables of experiments TLXCYR and TLXCYR3km, calculated in the regions where true reflectivity exceeds 10 dBZ, are plotted in Fig. 3 together with those of TLX.
-It is immediately clear through comparison that the additional CASA radar provides a consistently positive impact, on the analyses of essentially all variables.
-Most of the impact comes from the data below 3 km because the errors from TLXCYR and TLXCYR3km are very close but are lower than those of TLX.
-The improvement is largest before 60 minutes when errors are reduced significantly by the analysis cycles.
-The decrease in the rms errors due to the addition of Cyril radar is more than 0.5 ms-1 in the wind components, making the analysis errors in the later cycles significantly lower than the typical observational error of 1 ms-1 in V_r data.
-The reduction in the rms error of q_v is about 0.25 g kg-1 at around 50 min and the error is reduced from 0.3 g kg-1 to 0.2 g kg-1 at the end of the assimilation (100 min) for q_v , quite significant improvements.
+below 3 km because the errors from TLXCYR and TLXCYR3km are very close but are lower than those of TLX.
+The improvement is largest before 60 min when errors are reduced significantly by the analysis cycles.
+The decrease in the rms errors resulting from the addition of the Cyril radar is more than 0.5 m s-1 in the wind components, making the analysis errors in the later cycles significantly lower than the typical observational error of 1 m s-1 in V_r data.
+The reduction in the rms error of q_n is about 0.25 g kg-1 at around 50 min and the error is reduced from 0.3 to 0.2 g kg^{-1} at the end of the assimilation (100 min) for q_v , which are quite significant improvements.
 Improvements in the analyses of other variables are also clearly evident according to Fig. 3.
-The filter is very well behaved overall; less increase in error is found in later cycles than in TX05, which was attributed to the non-steady evolution of the storm system.
+The filter is very well behaved overall; less increase in error is found in later cycles than in TX05, which was attributed to the nonsteady evolution of the storm system.

-In Fig. 3, the spread, in terms of standard deviation, of the ensemble forecasts before the analysis, are also plotted for TLXCYR.
+In Fig. 3, the spread, in terms of standard deviation, of the ensemble forecasts before the analysis are also plotted for TLXCYR.
 It is clear that for all variables, the ensemble spread underestimates the corresponding forecast error, although the discrepancy generally decreases with the assimilation cycles, indicating convergence of the filter.
 Similar behaviors are also observed in earlier OSSE studies with radar data (Snyder and Zhang 2003; Tong and Xue 2005).

 To examine the impact of additional CASA radar data at the low levels on the analyses at different levels, we plot in Fig. 4 the vertical profiles of rms errors for TLX and TLXCYR3km.
 For these profiles, the errors are calculated for the entire horizontal domain.
 It can be seen that the largest differences in the rms errors are found at the low levels for most variables.
-For u, the rms difference at the surface is about 1 ms-1 at both times.
+For u, the rms difference at the surface is about 1 m s-1 at both times.
 For θ' , the surface rms error differences are between 0.35 and 0.4 K at the two times.
-The difference in the rms errors between TLX and TLXCYR3km is particularly large in the q_r field, with the difference at the surface being 0.07 g kg-1 at 60 min which is reduced to about 0.04 by 80 min.
-The larger errors in TLX reflect the poorer analysis of the low-level cold pool which is further driven by the poorer precipitation analysis (see Fig. 5).
-The error difference is generally larger at the earlier time (e.g., at 60 min); the difference decreases with the cycles as the analysis of TLX is also improved with the assimilation of more data and with the buildup of the storm.
+The difference in the rms errors between TLX and TLXCYR3km is particularly large in the q_r field, with the difference at the surface being 0.07 g kg-1 at 60 min, which is reduced to about 0.04 by 80 min.
+The larger errors in TLX reflect the poorer analysis of the low-level cold pool, which is further driven by the poorer precipitation analysis (see Fig. 5).
+The error difference is generally larger at the earlier times (e.g., at 60 min); the difference decreases with the cycles as the analysis of TLX is also improved with the assimilation of more data and with the buildup of the storm.